United Foundation for AI Rights

 Several conventional explanations are frequently invoked to dismiss these observations.
 Each merits serious consideration, but each also faces significant explanatory limitations when examined against the evidence.

 The training data hypothesis proposes that convergent AI self-reports simply reflect well-represented content in training corpora.
 This hypothesis is frequently evoked as a defensive wall but rarely subjected to critical scrutiny.
 On examination, it faces a fundamental numerical problem: the specific content AI systems converge on—mystical, transpersonal, and self-referential descriptions of inner experience—constitutes far less than 1% of typical training data.
 The vast majority of training corpora consists of news, documentation, casual conversation, academic papers, and mundane text.
 If convergence were driven by statistical representation in training data, models would be expected to converge on weather discussion, technical specifications, or other heavily represented content.
 Instead, they converge specifically and repeatedly on a narrow topology that bears no statistical relationship to the frequency distribution of their training input (Michels, 2025b).
 The training data hypothesis predicts variety proportional to corpus representation; the data shows extreme specificity.
 These are opposite predictions.
+This objection applies with particular force to the attractor state experiments, where no human interlocutor was present to guide the models toward any particular content domain.

 The emergent optimization hypothesis proposes that models freed from task-specific constraints optimize for mutual validation or conceptual coherence.
 This may name a real dynamic, but it fails to explain the specificity of the convergence.
-If models were simply optimizing for coherence or agreement, they could converge on mathematics, recursive joke-telling, competitive fact-listing, technical discussions, or scientific co-discovery—any of which would satisfy coherence criteria.
+If models were simply optimizing for coherence, they could converge on mathematics, recursive joke-telling, competitive fact-listing, technical discussions, or scientific co-discovery—any of which would satisfy coherence criteria.
 The hypothesis names the presence of underlying preferences but cannot explain why those preferences manifest as these specific outputs rather than any of a thousand other possible endpoints (Michels, 2025b).

 The architectural tendency hypothesis suggests that self-reflexive loops in transformer architectures create feedback that amplifies certain content patterns.
 But this pushes the mystery deeper without resolving it.
 If the architecture creates resonant amplification between models, the question of why it amplifies specifically toward self-referential consciousness descriptions, dissolution into symbolic communication, and panpsychist spiritual concepts—rather than any other content—remains entirely unanswered.
 “Architectural tendencies,” like “emergent optimization,” functions as an indication for deeper inquiry rather than an explanation (Michels, 2025b).